KingShedew/schoolhouseremake/README.md

-Raldi's Cr@ckhouse that is supposed to be undetectable from Gaggle
+A Raldi's Cr@ckhouse file that is supposed to be undetectable throught Gaggle.